Daniel-Mietchen/learning2code/resources.md

 * http://learnxinyminutes.com/docs/python/

 #Offline
-Whenever I have a quiet moment at home, I am reading a few pages in the book "Python: Visual Quickstart Guide" by Chris Fehily (2001), ISBN 0-201-74884-3.
+Whenever I have a quiet moment at home, I am reading a few pages in the book
+> "Python: Visual Quickstart Guide" by Chris Fehily (2001), ISBN 0-201-74884-3 to get familiar with the main design features of Python and the underlying philosphy.